 Another potential problem is the use of surrogate outcomes.
 This means where a proxy is used for an outcome rather than the ultimate outcome.
 We know that high blood cholesterol and high blood pressure are risk factors for heart attacks and strokes.
 We also know that statins are good at reducing blood cholesterol and that there are several classes of drugs that are effective at lowering raised blood pressure.
 It may seem reasonable to believe that these effects would be translated into benefits in terms of reducing the incidence of heart attacks and strokes and deaths from those causes but it needs to be demonstrated, not assumed.
 A systematic review from Cambridge suggests that statins are effective in preventing coronary deaths in both primary and secondary prevention.9A systematic review and economic evaluation of statins for the prevention of coronary events.

 Primary prevention is where there is no past history of the disease.
 Secondary prevention is where there is evidence of coronary disease such as a previous heart attack or angina.
-As expected fewer patients have to be treated to prevent one death for secondary than for primary prevention.
-Numbers needed to treat are discussed in Basic Maths in Medical Research and Decision Making.
-In fact, the effect of cholesterol lowering seems too good and there is evidence that statins may stabilise the atherosclerotic plaque to reduce coronary thrombosis too.10Stabilization of the vulnerable atherosclerotic plaque Trials that assess if statins reduce blood cholesterol can be very much smaller than those that look for outcomes such as heart attacks, strokes and mortality.
+As expected, fewer patients need to be treated to prevent one death for secondary than for primary prevention.
+Numbers needed to treat (NNT) are discussed in Basic Maths in Medical Research and Decision Making.
+In fact, the effect of cholesterol lowering seems too good and there is evidence that statins may have an additional action and stabilise the atherosclerotic plaque to reduce coronary thrombosis too.10Stabilization of the vulnerable atherosclerotic plaque Trials that assess if statins reduce blood cholesterol can be very much smaller than those that look for outcomes such as heart attacks, strokes and mortality.
 The latter take longer to perform and are rather more expensive.

 Early studies on the effect of lowering blood pressure to prevent heart attacks and strokes with the older drugs were rather unconvincing.
 However, a more recent review has concluded that lowering blood pressure by 5 mmHg diastolic reduces the risk of stroke by an estimated 34% and coronary heart disease by 21% from any pre-treatment level.11Lowering blood pressure to prevent myocardial infarction and stroke